KFRE-TV: WB and CW affiliation

-CW affiliation
+In August 2000, KNSO (channel 51) signed a deal to become the Fresno market's new Telemundo affiliate.
+Its owner, Sainte Partners, already was associated with Telemundo in Sacramento.
+Though KMSG looked into alternative sources of Spanish-language programming, Pappas Telecasting terminated a local marketing agreement (LMA) between KNSO and Fox affiliate KMPH (channel 26) under which Pappas had programmed The WB in prime time on channel 51.
+On January 1, 2001, Pappas began operating channel 59 on a full-time basis, including WB programs.
+Fourteen KMSG employees lost their jobs under the deal, which gave Pappas an option to buy channel 59 outright after two years.
+With the switch, KMSG changed call signs to KFRE-TV.

 KFRE logo, used from 2007 to 2011.

-On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation announced that the two companies would shut down The WB and UPN and combine the networks' respective programming to create a new "fifth" network called The CW.
-KFRE became the market's CW affiliate when the network launched on September 18, 2006.
+Pappas exercised its option to buy KFRE-TV purchasing the station from Sanger Telecasters for $25 million in a deal announced in December 2003 and completed in March 2004.
+In January 2006, Pappas debuted an 11 p.m. newscast for KFRE aimed at an audience aged 18–49, using the resources of KMPH-TV's news department.
+When The WB merged with UPN to form The CW in September 2006, KFRE-TV became the network's Fresno affiliate as part of a deal covering Pappas stations in nine markets.
+The KFRE newscast was canceled in February 2007, after ratings surveys found that about 1,000 viewers a night watched, in order to reallocate resources to KMPH's morning show, Great Day.

 KFRE-TV logo from 2011 to 2018.

 On May 10, 2008, thirteen Pappas stations, including KFRE, filed for Chapter 11 bankruptcy protection.
 As a result of the bankruptcy, Pappas Telecasting Companies was given until February 15, 2009, to sell these stations to other owners.
 On January 16, 2009, Pappas announced that most of the stations, including KFRE, would be purchased by New World TV Group, after the sale received United States bankruptcy court approval; the stations would eventually come under the Titan TV Broadcast Group banner.
 Titan announced the sale of KFRE-TV, KMPH-TV and most of the company's other stations to the Sinclair Broadcast Group on June 3, 2013.
-The Federal Communications Commission approved the sale on September 19, and the sale was finalized on October 3.
+The FCC approved the sale on September 19, and the sale was finalized on October 3.

 KFRE-TV has been digital-only since June 12, 2009.

-KFRE-TV began airing programming from the American Sports Network syndication package of sports on August 30, 2014, but does not carry its successor channel, Stadium; it is instead seen on KMPH's .5 subchannel.

-Programming

-KFRE formerly served as the local television broadcaster of Fresno State Bulldogs sporting events until 2008, when the rights moved to then-MyNetworkTV affiliate KAIL (channel 53, now a TCT O&O on channel 7).
-The station was also the local holder of television rights to San Francisco Giants baseball games until the 2007 season; in 2008, the Giants telecasts also moved to KAIL.
-In 2008, the station held the local rights to Oakland Athletics baseball telecasts, which were produced by regional sports network Comcast SportsNet Bay Area before moving exclusively to Comcast SportsNet California in 2009.
-Since 2014, KFRE has aired pre-season San Francisco 49ers football games.

-Newscasts

-On January 10, 2006, sister station KMPH-TV began producing a half-hour 11 p.m. newscast for KFRE-TV; the nightly program was anchored by Allison Ruddell on Monday through Friday nights and Derrol Nail on Saturdays and Sundays.
-The program was unable to compete with the longer established 11 p.m. newscasts on KFSN-TV, NBC affiliate KSEE (channel 24) and KGPE (channel 47), and was canceled on February 5, 2007, due to low ratings.
-Ruddell was reassigned to anchor KMPH's 11:30 a.m. newscast, before leaving the station in July 2007; Nail, meanwhile, left channel 26 in January 2008.
-The station currently airs a rebroadcast of KMPH's prime time newscast, the Ten O'Clock News, each weeknight at 1:30 a.m.